edanarredo/Pupeteer/README.md

 ## Steps to Run
 1) Clone git repository into your machine
 2) Create a `.env` file with the following variables.
-Email and password should be a test accounts basic auth credentials.
-Be careful with your real credentials.
+    Basic auth credentials (the email and password) should be for a test Google account.
+Be careful if using your real credentials.

     ```
     EMAIL=email@email.com